andydlindsay/lectures/w03d04/README.md

 - `PUT`: used to replace an existing resource
 - `PATCH`: update part of an exisiting resource
 - `DELETE`: delete an existing resource
-- The browser only uses `GET` and `POST`, however we can access these other methods via AJAX requests (we'll introduce you to AJAX in week 4) or by using the [`method-override`](https://www.npmjs.com/package/method-override) package
+- We can access these other methods via AJAX requests (we'll introduce you to AJAX in week 4) or by using the [`method-override`](https://www.npmjs.com/package/method-override) package
 - Using these new verbs, our routes table now looks like:

   | **Method** | **Path** | **Purpose** |